Issues

 The first time I sat down with a town budget, I was struck by how much of what we spend locally is driven by costs we can’t control: health insurance, state mandates, education assessments.
 That’s what I hear from neighbors and small business owners across our communities — whether in Thetford or Springfield, Norwich or Ludlow.
 It won’t get better until Montpelier starts treating affordability as an obligation, not just a talking point.

 I will fight for meaningful action on health insurance costs that squeeze town and school budgets alike.
-And I will demand a state budget built from the same hard questions we ask in town halls across the county.
+And I will demand a state budget built from the same hard questions we ask in town halls across the district.

 Road construction in Windsor County, Vermont